PRAM or Parallel Random Access Machines

 - Therefore, if there are N processors in a PRAM, then N number of independent operations can be performed in a particular unit of time.

-- CREW: also called Concurrent Read Exclusive Write is a constraint which allows all the processors to read from the same memory location but are not allowed to write into the same memory location at the same time.
+- CREW: also called Concurrent Read Exclusive Write is a constraint that allows all the processors to read from the same memory location but are not allowed to write into the same memory location at the same time.

-- ERCW: also called Exclusive Read Concurrent Write is a constraint which allows all the processors to write to the same memory location but are now allowed to read the same memory location at the same time.
+- ERCW: also called Exclusive Read Concurrent Write is a constraint that allows all the processors to write to the same memory location but are now allowed to read the same memory location at the same time.

 Example: Suppose we wish to add an array consisting of N numbers.
 We generally iterate through the array and use N steps to find the sum of the array.
 So, if the size of the array is N and for each step, let’s assume the time taken to be 1 second.
 Therefore, it takes N seconds to complete the iteration.
 The same operation can be performed more efficiently using a CRCW model of a PRAM.
 Let there be N/2 parallel processors for an array of size N, then the time taken for the execution is 4 which is less than N = 6 seconds in the following illustration.